By Kevin Brennfleck and Kay Marie Brennfleck

 Information about networking is not enough.
 Practicing networking skills is not enough.
 Ultimately, you have to use the skills you have learned and practiced.
-For many people, soliciting information, referrals and leads does not come easily.
+For many people, soliciting information, referrals, and leads does not come easily.
 But the good news is that the more you do it, the easier it will become.
 Learn, practice, pray, and then choose to engage with people as you encounter them throughout your day.

 You never know what will come of a "chance encounter" with the parent you are sitting next to at your child's ball game or the person you meet at a friend's barbecue.
 Be prepared to share a little bit about yourself, your job target and your mission to work in a church setting.
-Next ask for leads of people you should contact and churches that may be seeking someone with your skills.
-Your next church job may be just a conversation away!
+Next, ask for leads of people you should contact and churches that may be seeking someone with your skills.
+Your next church job could be just a conversation away!